 Yes, this is also one of the important points to understand before deciding on which is better ULIP or Mutual funds.

 The debate has restarted from taxation angle only which says that from April 2018 onwards the long-term capital gains from equity Mutual funds (Over and above Rs 1 lakh) will be taxed at 10 %, but in the case of ULIP, it is completely tax-free only if the annual premium is less than 2.50 lakhs and purchased before 1st Feb 2021.

 This is true.
 But you have to understand that in the case of ULIP, the “No tax Feature” comes at a cost.

 And that cost is the Insurance (Mortality) cost and the Compulsory Premium payment costs.

-In ULIPs or endowment plans, the minimum insurance cover should be 10 times of your annual premium payments, in other words, the Premium should not be more than 10% of the Insurance cover the policy has.
+In ULIPs or endowment plans, the minimum insurance cover should be 10 times your annual premium payments, in other words, the premium should not be more than 10% of the Insurance cover the policy has.

 The maturity proceeds of such policies would be taxable under capital gains at par with equity mutual funds.
 However, the amount receivable on Death continues to be tax-exempt.

 This is not all, if you stop paying the premium during the continuation of your Policy, due to which the Insurance cover is reduced or lapses as per the Policy conditions, and then you surrender the policy, this also will make the complete surrender proceeds taxable in your hands, as at the time of surrender the insurance cover in the policy was not 10 times of the annual premium as mandated under law.

 Conclusion – ULIP vs Mutual fund, what to choose?